Health Tips

 • It prevents respiratory infections;

-• It reduces dental pain;
+• It reduces toothache;

-• It facilitates digestion.
+• It aids digestion.

-Did you know ?
+Did you know?

 Essential oils for digestion

-It is important to emphasize that essential oils should be used with caution.
+It is important to emphasize that essential oils must be used with caution.
 They must be diluted in a vegetable oil before application to the skin or taken orally according to the appropriate recommendations.

 Anti-stress plants

-Food supplements to facilitate digestion
+Dietary supplements to aid digestion

-Clay to regulate gastric acidity
+Clay to regulate stomach acidity

 Precautions for use: